cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

    h'(t) = h(t) e^{-2\pi i \phi(t + \Delta t(t))},

-to remove the high-frequency variation of the potential source signal, where :math:`\Delta t(t)` is a time- and source- and detection-position-dependent delay term that accounts for the Doppler and relativistic delays between the time at the detector and the pulsar proper time (see, e.g., Equation 1 of [3]_).
-The resulting complex series :math:`h'(t)` is low-pass filtered (effectively a band-pass filter on the two-sided complex data) using a high order Butterworth filter, with a given knee frequency, and down-sampled, via averaging, to a far lower sample rate than the original raw data.
+to remove the high-frequency variation of the potential source signal, where :math:`\Delta t(t)` is a time-, source- and detector-position-dependent delay term that accounts for the Doppler and relativistic delays between the time at the detector and the pulsar proper time (see, e.g., Equation 1 of [3]_).
+The resulting complex series :math:`h'(t)` is low-pass filtered (effectively a band-pass filter on the two-sided complex data) using a high order Butterworth filter with a given knee frequency, and down-sampled, via averaging, to a far lower sample rate than the original raw data.
 In general, gravitational-wave detector data is sampled at 16384 Hz, and often the heterodyned data is downsampled to 1/60 Hz (one sample per minute).